CSS-Angie/Food-Forest-Foraging/README.md

 - the recipe(s) have a clear name
 - the recipe contains a complete list of ingredients
-- The preparation is shown as a step by step instruction
+- The preparation is shown as a step-by-step instruction
 - preferably with image
-- the recipes look nicely on all devices
+- the recipes look nice on all devices
 - Tasks

-- create layout that is visual appealing for recipes
+- create a layout that is visually appealing for recipes
 - find recipes that contain the plant
 - make unordered list of ingredients with correct amounts
 - make ordered list with preparation instructions
 - make the layout responsive
 </details><hr>

 <details><summary><b>User story 8: as a forager, I would like to know if like-minded people live near me, so I can get in touch with them.
-That's why I like to fill in the register form and join.</b></summary>
+That's why I like to fill out the registration form and join.</b></summary>

 <br>Acceptance criteria: